Inter Milan: Changes in ownership (2011–2019)

 On 1 August 2012, the club announced that Moratti was to sell a minority stake of the club to a Chinese consortium led by Kenneth Huang.
-On the same day, Inter announced an agreement was formed with China Railway Construction Corporation Limited for a new stadium project, however, the deal with the Chinese eventually collapsed.
-The 2012–13 season was the worst in recent club history, with Inter finishing ninth in Serie A and failing to qualify for any European competitions, but it was also notable as the first team to win at the new Juventus Stadium, ending the 49 match unbeaten streak of Juventus in Serie A, with two goals from Milito and one from Rodrigo Palacio.
+On the same day, Inter announced an agreement was formed with China Railway Construction Corporation Limited for a new stadium project, however, this deal later collapsed.
+The 2012–13 season was the worst in recent club history, with Inter finishing ninth in Serie A and failing to qualify for any European competitions, but it was also notable as Inter became the first team to win at the new Juventus Stadium, ending the 49 match unbeaten streak of Juventus in Serie A, with two goals from Milito and one from Rodrigo Palacio.
 Walter Mazzarri was appointed to replace Stramaccioni as the manager for 2013–14 season on 24 May 2013, having ended his tenure at Napoli.
-He guided the club to fifth in Serie A and to 2014–15 UEFA Europa League qualification; after the season, the last players of 2010's treble that remained left the team: Chivu, Samuel, Zanetti, Milito and Cambiasso.
+He guided the club to fifth in Serie A and to 2014–15 UEFA Europa League qualification; after the season, the last players of 2010 treble that remained left the team: Chivu, Samuel, Zanetti, Milito and Cambiasso.

 On 15 October 2013, an Indonesian consortium (International Sports Capital HK) led by Erick Thohir, Handy Soetedjo and Rosan Roeslani, signed an agreement to acquire 70% of Inter shares from Internazionale Holding S.r.l.
-Immediately after the deal, Moratti's Internazionale Holding S.r.l. still retained 29.5% of the shares of FC Internazionale Milano S.p.A.
-After the deal, the shares of Inter was owned by a chain of holding companies, namely International Sports Capital S.p.A. of Italy (for 70% stake), International Sports Capital HK Limited and Asian Sports Ventures HK Limited of Hong Kong.
+Moratti's Internazionale Holding S.r.l. still retained 29.5% of the shares of FC Internazionale Milano S.p.A.
+After the deal, the shares of Inter were owned by a chain of holding companies, namely International Sports Capital S.p.A. of Italy (for 70% stake), International Sports Capital HK Limited, and Asian Sports Ventures HK Limited of Hong Kong.
 Asian Sports Ventures HK Limited, itself another intermediate holding company, was owned by Nusantara Sports Ventures HK Limited (60% stake, a company owned by Thohir), Alke Sports Investment HK Limited (20% stake) and Aksis Sports Capital HK Limited (20% stake).
+Thohir, who also co-owned Major League Soccer (MLS) club D.C.
+United and Indonesia Super League (ISL) club Persib Bandung, announced on 2 December 2013 that Inter and D.C.
+United had formed a strategic partnership.
+Under Thohir's ownership, the club began to modify its financial structure from one reliant on continual owner investment to a self-sustainable business model, although the club still breached UEFA Financial Fair Play Regulations in 2015.
+The club was fined and received a squad reduction in UEFA competitions, with additional penalties suspended during the probation period.
+During this time, Roberto Mancini returned as the club manager on 14 November 2014, with Inter finishing eighth.
+Inter finished 2015–2016 season fourth, failing to return to the Champions League.